 Chapter 8: Head Rest, Heat Duct, Seat Belts

 I didn't start building the head rests until I'd moved to the hangar.
 I didn't want these components in the way of moving around the vehicle with the canopy off, and they are not needed to do anything else in my design.
+Note that I mounted both of the headrests to the canopy bulkhead.
+Other Cozy builders have done this as well.
+They are not strong enough to provide roll-over protection, so I felt they should be kept out of the way when the canopy is lifted.

 I bought seat belts from Aircraft Spruce per the ACS recommendations.
 They are fine but I didn't install them until after I moved to hangar.
-I'd recommend not even buying them until you get ready at the airport.
+I recommend not even buying them until you get ready at the airport.
 They just sat in storage for several years at my house and tied up that $.
 Plus I got smarter along the way and might have chosen a different seat belt by the time I actually needed them.